Battle of Chipyong-ni: Day 1

-During the afternoon of 13 February, the Chinese forces took up positions around the 23rd's perimeter, though their attempts to advance were stopped by artillery.
+Throughout the day, Freeman kept advancing Chinese forces at bay with artillery fire and air attacks.
+During the afternoon, the Chinese forces took up positions around the 23rd's perimeter, though their attempts to advance were stopped by artillery.
 The U.S. forces observed heavy flare activity throughout the afternoon.
 Early in the evening, Freeman gathered his unit commanders and told them to expect an attack during the night.

-Between 22:00 and 23:00 hours, the Chinese directed small arms and mortar fire at the Americans from the northwest, north, and southeast.
-C Company, positioned near Route 24 on the northern perimeter, was hit hardest.
-Slightly after 23:00, Chinese infantrymen moved down hill 397, attacking E and G Companies.
-They were driven off, but shortly before 24:00 hours, an intense mortar and artillery barrage hit C Company.
+Between 22:00 and 23:00, the Chinese directed small arms and mortar fire at the Americans from the northwest, north, and southeast.
+C Company, positioned near Route 24 on the northern perimeter, was hit the hardest.
+Slightly after 23:00, Chinese infantrymen moved down Hill 397, attacking E and G Companies.
+They were driven off, but shortly before 24:00, an intense mortar and artillery barrage hit C Company.
 After this, the defenders heard bugles, whistles, and bells, followed by a concerted infantry attack all along the perimeter.
-By midnight, only 3rd Battalion in the east was not engaged.
-The attack was fierce but brief, intended to probe the US defenses, ending in most places soon after midnight.
-It was followed by an assault on 1st Battalion at 01:00, but when this was repulsed the Chinese forces dug in beneath the 1st Battalion positions.
+By midnight, only the 3rd Battalion in the east was not engaged.
+The attack was fierce but brief, intended to probe the defenses, ending in most places soon after midnight.
+Freeman's tight defensive formation prevented the Chinese attackers from outflanking his positions.
+At 02:00 a Chinese platoon attacked French Battalion.
+They closed to within 100 to 200 yd of the French positions before launching their attack but it was repulsed when the French defended themselves with grenades.

-At 00:15, a bloody assault was made from the east against K Company.
-The attack was fought off, but the shooting remained fierce enough that no ambulance could get through to evacuate K Company's wounded.
-In the north, the French were attacked from hill 345.
-C Company was forced to withdraw slightly, but counterattacked and regained its positions.

 G Company was attacked at 02:30 and 04:00.
 During the 04:00 attack, it was in danger of being overwhelmed, so a regimental tank was dispatched for support.

-At 05:30, the attacks began to let up.
-There was still fighting in the west and east, however.
-At first light, the Chinese renewed their attack in the west, against the 3rd Battalion.
-However, as daylight approached, the Chinese knew they would be vulnerable to Air Force strikes; at 07:30 a Chinese bugler blew a call to withdraw.
+The Chinese attacked the 23rd Regiment at 0630 and the French Battalion at 0730.
+Both attacks ended in failure and the Chinese withdrew into the mountains around Chipyong-ni.

 Day 2

-By dawn on 14 February, Freeman had sustained about 100 casualties and personally been hit in the leg by mortar fire.
+By dawn on 14 February, Freeman had sustained about 100 casualties and had been hit in the leg by mortar fire.
 He retained his command despite the injury.
-Air support kept the Chinese away during the daylight hours of the 14th, but the Americans were running dangerously low on ammunition.
+Air support kept the Chinese away during the daylight hours, but the Americans were running dangerously low on ammunition.